Last updated on March 21, 2023 by Wandering our World

-If you’re looking for white sand beaches, turquoise waters, and that laid-back Caribbean vibe, then Antigua and Barbados are the answer!
-However these islands, despite their similar size, are quite different.
+If you’re looking for white sand beaches, turquoise waters, and that laid-back Caribbean vibe, then Antigua and Barbados could be the perfect answer!

-For tourists looking to sunbathe and swim, both Antigua and Barbados are great options.
+For tourists looking to sunbathe and swim, Antigua and Barbados are great options.
 Barbados is slightly bigger though, possessing 60 miles of coastline compared to Antigua’s 54 miles.

 Both have stunning beaches, but Antigua – as the slightly less touristy of the two islands – tends to have more isolated and secluded choices.
 It arguably has better beaches than Barbados too.

-That means you can get from beach to beach, town to town, in Barbados a lot easier than in smaller Antigua.
-Buses are cheap and easy to get between resorts, which is a big plus point compared to Antigua.
+That means you can get from beach to beach, town to town, in Barbados much easier than in Antigua.
+Buses are cheap and easy to get between resorts as well, which is a big plus point compared to Antigua.

-In fact you can easily walk from beach to beach in Barbados, dipping your toes in the coastline as you go.
+In fact you can easily walk between beaches in Barbados, dipping your toes in the coastline as you go.
 That’s not so easy to do in Antigua – and other islands like St Lucia – where walking between beaches is often not possible.

-When it comes to natural scenery, Antigua has a little more to offer than just beaches though.
-It has a small rainforest, which opens up hiking and trekking opportunities.
-We look at each island, and what’s on offer in both, in more detail below:
+However when it comes to natural scenery, Antigua has a little more to offer than just beaches.
+It has a small rainforest, which opens up hiking, trekking and wildlife spotting opportunities.

 Beaches are Antigua’s crowning glory, with all 365 beaches on the island – one for every day of the year – accessible to the public.